Fahani/webrobocomp.github.io/page8.md

 **ikGraphGenerator, an alternative to ik** : As the project has progressed, many improvements have emerged.
 One of them is the new component, `ikGraphGenerator`.
 This component has been developed by Professor Luis Manso, and its goal is to remove weight to the inverse kinematics in the process of handling objects with a robotic effector.

 One of the problems of the inverse kinematics is that, given a target for a particular end-effector, it can calculate different solutions or values for each motor of the kinematic chain.
 For example, to pick up a cup, the IK can position the end effector at the target extending his arm more or less forcing or not the elbow or or separating more or less the shoulder.
-It doesnít matter that the final position of the chain be more forced or more natural, the goal is reached and the solution is accepted.
+It doesn‚Äôt matter that the final position of the chain be more forced or more natural, the goal is reached and the solution is accepted.

 This is not convenient, since there is no way to control the trajectory of the arm.
 The control on the trajectory arm is crucial at certain times, for example when the robot avoids collisions between his arm and another objects (tables, chairs, walls, including his own body).
 The current `inversekinematics` component does not allow us this control, so that we need the `ikGraphGenerator` component.